dcloudio/hbuilderx-extension-docs/en/Tutorial/OfflineInstall.md

-# Offline installation
+# Install plugins offline

 ## windows

-1. Open Resource Manager and go to the HBuilderX installation directory
+1. Open Resource Manager and find the HBuilderX installation directory
-2. Go to the 'plugins' directory
+2. Open the 'plugins' directory of HBuilderX
-3. Put the plug-in folder in this directory.
-(If it is a ZIP package, decompress it)
+3. Copy/paste the downloaded HBuilderX plugins to the current directory.
+(Decompress the archive file if it is a ZIP package)
 4. Restart the HBuilderX editor

 ## Mac

-1. Open the system terminal and run the following command to open the HBuilderX plug-in directory (note: on MAC, the official version is different from the alpha directory).
+1. Open the system terminal and run the following command to open the HBuilderX plugins directory (note: On MAC, The official version and the alpha version have different directories).
-2. Put the plugins folder, such as the zip package, into the 'plugins' directory
+2. Copy/paste the downloaded HBuilderX plugins to the current directory.
+(Decompress the archive file if it is a ZIP package)
 3. Restart the HBuilderX editor

 Release: